igoroctaviano/jsunpers/es6/bundle.md

 <sub>About the hoisting stuff with *lets*, i found it on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let).</sub>

-# Some pitfalls without our friend, strict mode
+# Some pitfalls without our friend, the strict mode

 ## What will be printed?